Resources

 CMMC Compliance Checklist

-The Cybersecurity Maturity Model Certification (CMMC) is a new framework that applies to US Department of Defense (DoD) contractors and subcontractors.
-First published in 2020, CMMC will gradually be implemented over the next five years.
-Compliance with CMMC will be an integral part of the bid process for DoD contracts.
+The Cybersecurity Maturity Model Certification (CMMC) is a framework that applies to US Department of Defense (DoD) contractors and subcontractors.
+First published in 2020, and subsequently updated, CMMC 2.0 will gradually be implemented over the next few years.
+Compliance with CMMC will be an integral part of the acquisition process for DoD contracts.
 Contractors and subcontractors from across the Defense Industrial Base (DIB) will need to comply with the required CMMC level stated in DoD contracts.

 CMMC compliance levels will appear in more and more DoD Requests for Proposals (RFPs) over the next few years.
-CMMC will also likely be adopted by other US federal departments in the future as a best-practice cybersecurity standard for contractors.
+CMMC could also be adopted by other US federal agencies in the future as a best-practice cybersecurity standard for contractors.
 Organizations should start planning for compliance today.
-This checklist helps contractors prepare for CMMC compliance and includes a point-by-point rundown of the 17 CMMC domains.
+This checklist helps contractors prepare for CMMC compliance and includes a point-by-point rundown of the 14 CMMC domains.

 FCI is data provided by the government as part of a contractor’s service or product delivery but is not intended for general or public release.
-FCI will require compliance with the first of five CMMC levels.
+FCI will require compliance with the first of there CMMC levels.
 CUI is government data that is sensitive, but not classified.
 Government agencies provide lists of defined CUI, but examples may include technical data or patent information.
-CUI will require level 3 CMMC compliance.
-Highly sensitive data, classified information, or critical services are considered by the highest levels of CMMC compliance.
+CUI will require level 2 CMMC compliance.
+Highly sensitive data, classified information, or critical services are considered by level 3 CMMC compliance.

 Scoping the relevant system sections or point of entry to the data helps outline the boundaries of CMMC compliance.
 By identifying the system environments that process CUI, organizations can limit the scope of compliance assessment.
 This focuses compliance assessment on relevant parts of the network instead of the entire system.